ncoelho/jekyll-netlify-boilerplate/index.md

 {% include home-hero.html %}

-{% include boxes.html columns="3" title="What can it do" subtitle="Besides receiving, sending and storing Bitcoin, it can do a lot more..." %}
+{% include boxes.html columns="3" title="What you can do with BlueWallet" subtitle="Besides receiving, sending and storing Bitcoin, you can do a lot more..." %}